 Abstract

 This chapter describes the institutions of legislative debate in the Mexican Cámara de Diputados and assesses predictors of floor participation.
-Multiple regression models are fit on more than twenty-three thousand speeches between 2006 and 2020.
-They show that majority party members get privileged floor access, in both the number of speeches delivered and their word-length, even after accounting for there being more potential speakers in larger parties.
+Multiple regression models are fit on more than 23,000 speeches between 2006 and 2020.
+They show that majority party members get privileged floor access, in both the number of speeches delivered and their word length, even after accounting for there being more potential speakers in larger parties.
 Other status indicators, such as committee chairs, party leaders, and seniority, have more modest but also positive effects in debate.
 Women speak more than men.
 And the removal of single-term limits in 2018, which tend to personalize elections, associate with a significant surge in floor participation.

 Keywords

-Floor debate; speech; Congress; presidential democracy; Mexico
+floor debate; speech; Congress; presidential democracy; Mexico

+<new page>

+28

+Mexico

-Legislative Debates in Mexico’s Cámara de Diputados
+Parties and Floor Access in the Cámara de Diputados

 Eric Magar